 The "Podium Points" series can help to teach you different aspects of great oratory.
 In the videos below, Thembi Duncan (a master from Ford's Theatre) and students from Oyster-Adams Bilingual School guide you through the physical, verbal, and mental skills of oratory.
 They also give you tips on how to practice your oratory with others.

-Step 4.
-Know how you will be rated
+Step 4: How you will be rated by the judges

 Want to get an idea of how the judges will evaluate your speech?
 Click here.